ska-telescope/ska-docker/docker/tango/tango-archiver/README.md

 # 4: Running tango-archiver inside docker containers

-The tango-archiver is brought up and running on dockers using the following command inside the ./tango-archiver
+The tango-archiver is tested on dockers using the following command inside the ./tango-archiver

 `make test`